matthewpaley/matthewpaley.github.io/_pages/home.md

     btn_class: "btn--primary"
     btn_label: "Learn more"
 ---

-Hi, I'm Matthew.
-I like using data to answer interesting questions.
+# About me

+I'm currently working at [DHL Supply Chain](http://openfieldlive.com/?lang=en) in Columbus, as a **Senior Business Data Analyst**.

+---

 I'm a huge sports fan, and love working on sports analytics projects in my free time.
 Most of my work is done using R for analysis, machine learning, and data viz, but I'm experienced in SQL and dabble in Python as well.
 (And I love to learn new skills!)
-[Click here to view my resume](https://matthewpaley.github.io/resume/)

-See below to learn more about some of the projects I've worked on.
+You can view my resume [here](https://matthewpaley.github.io/resume/), and check about my different projects on my [projects page](https://matthewpaley.github.io/projects/).
+Here are a few projects that I'm proud of.

 {% include feature_row %}